dotnet/xharness/README.md

 The tool requires **.NET Core 3.1.201** or later to be run.
 It is packaged as a `dotnet tool` command and can be installed using the [dotnet tool CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).

 - The iOS scenarios require you to run the tool on MacOS with full Xcode installation
-- Android scenarios are supported on Linux, macOS and Windows systems with Android emulators
+- Android scenarios are supported on Linux, macOS and Windows systems
 - Browsers scenarios are supported on Linux systems

 ## Try the tool out quickly